Introduction: The Search for Efficient Sequence Models

 4.2 Parameter Generation and Selection Mechanism

-- Modulating State Updates – These signals control how much of the previous state is retained vs. updated.
+- Modulating State Updates: These gates control how the discretized

 4.3 Architectural Design Choices